LackOfMorals/lackofmorals.github.io/_posts/2024-4-15-neo4j-query-api.md

 To try out the Query API you will need the following.

 - Neo4j 5.19 running locally ( community or Enterprise ).
-[Neo4j Desktop](https://neo4j.com/download/) or a [Docker container](https://neo4j.com/docs/operations-manual/current/docker/) will be easiest way to do this
+Using [Neo4j Desktop](https://neo4j.com/download/) or a [Docker container](https://neo4j.com/docs/operations-manual/current/docker/) will be easiest way to do this
 - The username is neo4j with the password set to password
 - The database with the Movies Graph Database dataset is called neo4j
 - You have curl installed and are somewhat familiar with it

 The Query API is off by default so we will need to turn it on.
 Shtudown Neo4j and use your favourite text editor to open the neo4j.conf file.
 WHen you have the neo4j.conf file open, search for this line

 ```TEXT
 server.http.enabled=true
 ```
 Immediately after this line , add the line to enable the Query API.

 - If you are using Neo4j community , add